 3. Head to the beaches

-Those with a keen interest in water sports will be aware of the windy El Medano beach on the south coast of Tenerife.
-It is considered to be one of the world’s best beaches for windsurfing and kitesurfing having hosted regular windsurfing competitions.
+Anyone with an interest in water sports might already know of the windy El Medano beach on the south coast of Tenerife.
+It is considered to be one of the world’s best beaches for windsurfing and kitesurfing, having hosted regular windsurfing competitions.
 It also happens to be one of the most beautiful beaches in southern Tenerife.

 Address: Av. de los Menceyes, 70, 38205 San Cristóbal de La Laguna, Santa Cruz de Tenerife, Spain